 In This Article

-While HIIT (high-intensity interval training) may have ruled as the number one fat burning workout for the past few years, there’s a new, slower-paced attitude taking over that could do wonders for both your stress levels and metabolism—especially if the go-hard or go-home mentality has never really been your vibe.
-Meet LISS (low-intensity steady-state) training, the cardio concept fitness bloggers like Kayla Itsines are obsessed with right now.
+While HIIT (high-intensity interval training) has been the workout buzzword for the past few years, there’s a new, slower-paced workout wave taking over that could do wonders for both your physical and mental health—especially if the "go-hard-or-go-home" mentality has never really been your vibe.
+Meet LISS training, the cardio concept that fitness bloggers like Kayla Itsines are obsessed with right now.

 What Is LISS?

 LISS is an approach to cardio training that’s basically the total opposite of HIIT.
-Instead of blasting your body for short bursts before collapsing on the floor in a sweaty heap, LISS cardio involves longer stretches of exercise at a slower, more steady pace.
-It’s about building your endurance levels and overall body conditioning, rather than all-out fat blasting.
-Rather than running, swimming or cycling as fast as you can go over 5km, for example, LISS happens at a consistent slower pace, spread over a longer distance or period of time.
-This isn’t your PB-smashing kind of session.
+Instead of blasting through short bursts of vigorous activity before panting through a relative rest interval, LISS cardio involves longer bouts of continuous exercise at a lower intensity or slower pace.
+It’s about building your aerobic endurance and overall body conditioning, rather than all-out power, speed, and metabolic stoking.

 What Are the Benefits of LISS?